-A hackle is plate with rows of pointed needles use to blend hair.
+A hackle brush is plate with rows of pointed needles use to blend hair.

 - This tool is used as a preliminary step in the process of custom wig making.